 On Saturday, October 20, 2018 British Columbians head to the polls to elect mayors, municipal councillors, school trustees, and regional district representatives.

 These local representatives play a critical role in creating liveable communities and as advocates for our communities with higher levels of government.

-On average, fewer than 30 per cent of British Columbians vote in local elections.
+Overall, fewer than 25 per cent of eligible voters actually cast a ballot in BC’s local government elections.
 HSA urges members to help reverse this trend by learning more about the candidates in your community and exercising your vote.

-Members who are eligible voters and are covered by the Community Social Services agreements for General Services or Community Living Services, are entitled to 4 consecutive clear hours in which the polls are open in which to vote (Article 20.5 in both agreements).
-This means that based on your scheduled hours of work and the voting hours in your community, your employer could allow you to arrive late, leave early or give you 4 hours off at some point during the work day to vote.
+Members who are eligible voters, and are covered by one of the Community Social Services agreements, are entitled to 4 consecutive clear hours while the polls are open in order to cast your ballot (Article 20.5 in all 3 CSS agreements).
+For members covered by these agreements, if your work schedule on October 20th does not allow 4 consecutive hours off between 8:00 am and 8:00 pm, then your employer is entitled to determine how you will be given 4 consecutive clear hours to vote (i.e., arrive late, leave early, or have 4 hours off at some point during the work day to vote).

 General voting day: Saturday, October 20th